 From home families can play a popular surrealist game used by some of these artists to create their own outrageous and humorous figures.
 Show us your creations on social media by tagging the museum and using the hashtags #MuseumFromHome and #ElmhurstArtMuseum

 Browse our Museum Store to see our featured item of the week - out of print copies of Chicago Imagism: A 25-year Survey.

 For more, see this virtually unknown documentary of Suellen Rocca from 2012.
 And watch the documentary Hairy Who and The Chicago Imagists, the first film to tell the Imagists’ story, from their notoriety in the 1960s to the 21st century resurgence in popularity.

-If you enjoyed this content, please consider supporting the museum through our current membership promotions, purchasing an Art-ivity pack to do at home, or donating to help our critical operating costs.
-Your support directly impacts our vital efforts to empower and enrich generations, and build a stronger community.
+If you enjoyed this content, please consider supporting the museum by purchasing a membership, purchasing an Art-ivity pack to do at home, or donating to help our critical operating costs.
+Your support directly impacts our vital efforts to enrich generations and build a stronger community.